 Now let us assume that you did not have any protective agreements in place and suddenly two of your three work crews announce their departure en masse.
 Lo and behold, they are going to work for your former employee.
 This not only means you are less capable of performing the work you already have, but you have to find new workers, train them, and bring your production quality up to the standards it had previously.
 Meanwhile, your new competitor is chuckling as he calls upon all of your customers explaining that you can no longer do their work.
 You could have prevented this with a no raiding provision by which an employee agrees not to contact coworkers regarding employment matters if the employee leaves your company.
 This helps preserve your workforce.

 Remember that these agreements are a contract and that to be effective, there must be some consideration or value exchanged.
 For a new hire, the consideration is the agreement to employ the individual, but for someone who is already employed, if you are implementing a non-compete agreement you may need to give them something in return for their agreement.
 This could be as little as $20 or $50 depending upon the state you are in.
-Remember, all of these agreements are governed by state law, so it is very important to confirm that your agreement complies.
+Please remember that all of these agreements are governed by state law, so it is very important to confirm that your agreement complies.

 If you take the time to protect your trade secret information and use these protective covenants, you will safeguard the assets of your business.